Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Since Sean Connery in James Bond vs. Dr. No , these technical watches have conquered wrists and well beyond their original sphere to reach sedentary executives or professions who hardly require the use of technical watches for their work.

-After two years, it was time to offer a new selection but with some modifications compared to the first: the previous one aimed to provide a wide range of watches and also prices in order to give perspective.
+After two years, it was time to offer a new selection but with some changes compared to the first: the previous one aimed to provide a wide range of watches and also prices in order to give perspective.

 Nautic-Ski - Lip

-1. A French success and technological advancement
+1. A French success and a technological advance

-An authentic vintage Lip Nautic-Ski equipped with the electromechanical caliber R148
+An authentic vintage Lip Nautic-Ski equipped with the R148 electromechanical caliber

-Eric Tabarly shows lip on wrist
+eric tabarly shows lip on wrist

 Such a product would have deserved an even more exceptional destiny , the fall of the company in the 70s and very difficult years left the Lip Nautic-Ski in the hands of collectors of vintage watches.